billyzkid/untitled/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.
 They should also include a *test plan*, i.e. how you verified that your addition is working and complete.

-Before submitting a pull request, please *ask first* to verify your addition is in scope and not already planned or in progress by others.
-Generally, a related issue should exist with discussions for whatever you are proposing to submit.
+Before submitting a pull request, please *ask first* to verify your addition is in scope and not already planned or in progress.
+Generally, a related [issue](https://github.com/billyzkid/untitled/issues) should exist with discussions for whatever you propose to submit.

 ## Setting up a clone for local development